-Phoenix Cluster is one of the most massive cluster known, with a large portion of its mass in the form of dark matter and its intracluster medium.
+Phoenix Cluster is one of the most massive clusters known, with a significant portion of its mass in the form of dark matter and its intracluster medium.

 A supermassive black hole in the central galaxy of clusters pumps energy into the system.
 It is believed to be 20 billion times more massive than the Sun, and its event horizon should be in the order of 118 billion kilometers in diameters.